Adiabatic theory for the area-constrained Willmore flow: Effective dynamics

 \begin{proof}

 Step 1.
-Fix $0<\delta\ll1$ to be determined.
+Take some $0<\delta\ll1$ to be determined.
 To begin with, denote $T>0$ the first time $u_t$ enters the manifold $U_\delta$ defined in \eqref{2.3}.
-By the stability result \thmref{thm2}, this $T$ is finite, and there exists $\al>0$ s.th. $T=O(\delta^{-\al})$.
+By the stability result \thmref{thm2}, this $T$ is finite, and there exists $\al>0$ such that $T=O(\delta^{-\al})$.

 Now we prove the claims \eqref{4A}-\eqref{4B}, assuming the a priori estimate